wizardyesterday/HackRfDiags/README.txt

 3. An automatic gain control (AGC) for the receiver.
-For my purposes, this was a much-needed feature since the HackRF doesn't provide AGC Functionality.
+For my purposes, this was a much-needed feature since the HackRF doesn't provide AGC functionality.
 I wasn't a fan of always changing the system gain parameters manually as I listened to different frequencies.
 For example, I might tune to a local weather station at one time, and tune to a strong local FM radio station (FM broadcast band) at another time.